Geylang is a district renowned as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 Singapore hosts many museums, all of which will bleed you dry if you persist in visiting even just a few.

-As an alternatively and if you don’t have much surplus cash to throw around, try and experience some of the free attractions around Singapore.
+As an alternative and if you don’t have much surplus cash to throw around, try and experience some of the free attractions around Singapore.

 Walking everywhere in this city is easy and safe, but as with any city, be aware.
 You will be stopping loads in Malls to enjoy the air-con and a refreshing well-earned drink as Singapore is a sweat bath.